DragoniusSoldier/Aspects-of-Old-obsidian/Dragon/Molten Weapons.md

-Your weapons become so hot, they deal extra damage
+Your weapons become so hot, they deal extra damage (Only while fire fists is active)